openkruise/kruise/docs/proposals/20210826-ephemeraljob.md

 - Error: some errors exits during ephemeralcontaienr creating.

-status.failed means the number of failed completed ephemeralcontainers. status.success means the number of success compeleted ephemeralcontainers. status.waiting means the number of waiting ephemeralcontainers. status.running means the number of running ephemeralcontainers.
+status.failed means the number of failed completed ephemeralcontainers. status.success means the number of success completed ephemeralcontainers. status.waiting means the number of waiting ephemeralcontainers. status.running means the number of running ephemeralcontainers.